esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 docker exec -ti esmero-php bash -c "composer update -W"
 ````

-During this process you may a message like this because of applied patches during Archipelago D8 installation.
+During this process you may see a message like this because of applied patches during Archipelago D8 installation.
 Select 'y' and press enter.

 ```
  - Upgrading drupal/fancy_file_delete (2.0.3 => 2.0.5): Extracting archive